-Health and safety
+Health and Safety

 Scotiabank believes in the importance of health and safety for employees and customers in all our locations.

-In Canada our Occupational Health and Safety Program is reviewed and updated annually, to meet the unique needs of the financial services sector.
-Two new intranet portals were created in 2012 have proven to be important communication tools in providing timely health and safety information can be shared with OHS Workplace Committee members and OHS representatives.
+In Canada, the Bank’s Occupational Health and Safety Program is reviewed and updated annually to meet the unique needs of the financial services sector.
+Two new intranet portals created in 2012 have proven to be important communication tools in providing timely health and safety information directly to OHS Workplace Committee members and OHS representatives.
 Globally, Scotiabank’s local human resource partners monitor workplace health and safety and report through the Bank’s compliance framework.

 Scotiabank’s strategic approach to health and well-being supports, encourages and promotes sustainable health and lifestyle changes of employees and their families.
-By incorporating wellness into policies and programs, it becomes an integral part of the Scotiabank culture, leading to happier, healthier, productive and engaged employees, both at work and at home.
+By incorporating wellness into policies and programs, it becomes an integral part of the Scotiabank culture, leading to happier, healthier, and more productive and engaged employees, both at work and at home.

 - Health Assistance Program (HAP), a telephone service in Canada offering practical, personalized support for non-urgent physical health issues and health-related lifestyle choices.

-- Best Doctors, a service that connects seriously ill Scotiabank employees (and their eligible dependents) and their treating physicians with world-renowned specialists to confirm the right diagnosis and treatment options, without employees having to leave home.
+- Best Doctors, a service that connects ill Scotiabank employees (and their eligible dependents) and their treating physicians with specialists to confirm the right diagnosis and treatment options, without employees having to leave home.